ATNF/askapsoft/Code/Doc/user/current/doc/platform/casa.rst

 Note, you may choose any geometry you want, 1024x768 is just an example.
 You may wish to run the VNC session in full-screen mode, in which case the geometry should match your monitor.
 You will then be prompted to enter a password.
-Be sure to choose a secure password, as anyone within the iVEC network can potentially connect to your VNC server.
+Be sure to choose a secure password, as anyone within the Pawsey network can potentially connect to your VNC server.
 You will also be prompted to enter a *view only* password, you can answer no to this.
 You will then see output similar to the following::